Haotian9850/astr-senior-thesis/README.md

 # ASTR
 This repository contains a set of tools I built for `.fits` data cube processing and visualization and CASA ADMIT line identification results parsing.
+It also contains a LaTex copy of my senior thesis as an Astronomy major (BA) at the University of Virginia.